N3dal/tablecr/README.md

-# this is one of the 50 python projects.
+# tablecr

-# and this is simple project to create tables in terminal,
+`tablecr` is just a tool to create tables on your terminal, using python.
-# using ascii charabters the table looks like: